Please use the tabs to select areas of interest.

 Keeping children safe in school is our main priority.
 We strive to educate children about all aspects of safety including online safety, road safety, personal safety, water safety and many more.

-Our school's Designated Safeguarding Lead (DSL) is Mrs V Gladwin, and the backup DSLs are Mrs M Potter and Mrs L Adams.
+Our school's Designated Safeguarding Lead (DSL) is Mrs V Gladwin, and the backup DSL is Mrs M Potter.
 Any concerns about our pupils should be reported to one of the DSLs.
 We have a secure method of recording safeguarding concerns using a cloud based programme, CPOMS.

-As a school we closely follow, and adhere to, the Keeping Children Safe in Education 2021 document from the Department of Education and all staff and volunteers in school receive annual safeguarding training.
+As a school we closely follow, and adhere to, the Keeping children safe in education 2024 (publishing.service.gov.uk) document from the Department of Education and all staff and volunteers in school receive annual safeguarding training.

 Safeguarding